 Almost every self-help book and article on mental health extols the mental health benefits of exercise.
 However, this advice often seems to miss the point that people struggling to get out of bed are hardly likely to consider going for a run.

 That said, if you are feeling overwhelmed, just five minutes in the garden or a walk around the block can revive you and help you to relax.

 If things are getting on top of you, switch the computer off for half an hour, turn off your phone and walk away.
 You will find it easier to come back refreshed after a break.
 Set yourself small goals.
 For example, you could aim to fill a bucket with weeds while outside.
 Giving yourself simple tasks to concentrate on can be of enormous benefit.

 It’s so easy to become immersed in social media.
 Not only can you waste immense amounts of time, but many of the comments and themes online can be damaging to your mental health.
 Take a look at this article about quitting social media.

 A healthy and balanced diet is important all the time, but it’s particularly crucial when you are suffering from depression.

 Cooking a decent meal each day is probably the last thing on your mind.
 However, time spent preparing something can help you relax and be a little more mindful.
 There is also the added benefit of not having to rely on snacks and junk food – which really won’t help you to recover.
 Try to always eat a good variety of fruits and vegetables each day, and avoid caffeine and sugary drinks as much as possible.

-For some more on setting goals and sticking to them, this article should help.
+Decide on some simple goals and try and stick to them every day.
+For more on setting goals and sticking to them, these 15 ways to get unstuck should help.